kermite-org/Kermite/firmware/readme.md

 ## Importing dependent code

-Since the dependent code is placed in an external repository, import them by the commands below.
+Since the dependent code is placed in an external repository, import them by the command below.

 ```
 git submodule update --init